 Help support the Festival’s volunteers!
 You’ll help greet and check in all volunteers at the Festival, make sure they have the information and uniforms they need, and understand the Festival’s ground rules and schedules.
 And when it’s time for a break, you’ll help volunteers refuel in the Volunteer Lounge.

 The volunteers on the Information Crew will be located at the Info Desk and help answer questions of festival attendees and direct them where things are located on the grounds.
 You will handout festival programs and also help with the coordination of lost & found items, and lost children.
 You will have a means to communicate with many of the other volunteer crews.
 Overall, you are there to help people out.

-This crew is responsible to help the stage manager organize the live music and dance performances on the stage.
-You will be responsible for working with the stage manager to ensure the performers have everything they need in terms of sound equipment and staff setup.
+This crew is responsible in helping welcome cultural program participants to the stage or to the site.
+You will be responsible for working with different staff and volunteers to ensure the performers have everything they need in terms of sound equipment and staff setup.
 You will attend to the various needs of the performers to make sure they are enjoying themselves and everything is running smoothly.
 As there may be times you make announcements over the sound system, public speaking skills are required.

 We need trustworthy individuals for this crew as you will be handling cash and selling raffle tickets.
 You will be stationed at a 50/50 raffle table, making sure the sales of the tickets and the reporting of the sales go smoothly.
 We need people that like to smile and encourage festival attendees to take their chances on winning big!
 You will also be responsible to handout treat bags to people at the exits of the festival.